CesiumGS/3d-tiles/README.md

 ### Creating spatial data structures

 The tree defined in a tileset by `root` and, recursively, its `children`, can define different types of spatial data structures.
-In addition, any combination of tile formats and refinement approach (replacement or additive) can be used, enabling a lot of flexibility to support heterogeneous datasets.
+In addition, any combination of tile formats and refinement approach (replacement or additive) can be used, enabling a lot of flexibility to support heterogeneous datasets, see [Refinement](#refinement).

 It is up to the conversion tool that generates the tileset to define an optimal tree for the dataset.
 A runtime engine, such as Cesium, is generic and will render any tree defined by the tileset.
 Here's a brief description of how 3D Tiles can represent various spatial data structures.